EpicoStudio/dynamic-year-block/README.md

 ## Does the plugin use the client time (via Javascript) or the server time (via PHP) to update the year?
 The plugin uses a WordPress core function ([`current_datetime`](https://developer.wordpress.org/reference/functions/current_datetime/)) to get your server time, using the timezone specified in the “Settings → General → Timezone” on your WordPress dashboard.
 So it is important to set your timezone in order to display the year correctly, especially at the turn of the year.

+## Can page caching cause the previous year to remain visible?
+The block is rendered dynamically whenever WordPress generates the page.
+However, a full-page cache or CDN may continue serving previously generated HTML until that cache expires or is purged.
+This behavior can occur with any caching solution, not only LiteSpeed Cache.
+Most caches expire or are invalidated normally, but if the previous year remains visible after January 1, purge the affected page or the full-page cache.
+The plugin intentionally does not bypass caching or require a vendor-specific ESI integration.

 ## How can I support the development of the Dynamic Year Block?
 You can help with a [donation](https://ubr.link/donate-wp), by [visiting our website](https://epico.studio) or publishing a [positive review](https://wordpress.org/support/plugin/dynamic-year-block/reviews/#new-post), if you find it useful.

+# WordPress 7.1 compatibility checklist

+## Required before declaring compatibility

+- [x] Run the JavaScript formatter and linter, then rebuild the production assets.
+- [x] Confirm that the generated block icon retains `fill="currentColor"` and that the generated `render.php` contains the direct-access guard.
+- [x] Test with a WordPress 7.1 Release Candidate in both the post editor and Site Editor, including insertion, editing, saving, reopening, and front-end rendering.
+- [x] Test both year formats, text before and after the year, site-name and privacy-policy links, alignment, typography, borders, spacing, colors, gradients, and background images.
+- [x] Test automatic insertion through Block Hooks and the existing per-template opt-out behavior.
+- [x] Test existing saved block instances to confirm backward compatibility.
+- [x] Run Plugin Check against the release package and verify that development files, previous ZIP files, hidden files, and `node_modules` are excluded.
+- [x] Finalize the release package and prepare the Git and WordPress.org SVN release directories.

+## Separate, optional follow-ups

+- [ ] Evaluate the WordPress 7.1 `background.gradient` support in a separate change.
+Preserve rendering and editing of blocks saved with the legacy color-gradient support; do not migrate automatically.
+- [ ] Replace global `wp.date.dateI18n()` usage with an explicit `@wordpress/date` import so the build declares the dependency directly.